cqlyj/VSkill/WORKINGLOG.md

 When I try to withdraw the 2000 USD, the contract will transfer 2 ETH to me.
 However the contract only have 1 ETH. => This is a known bug in the contract.
 ```

+---

+### 2024/9/21

+**What I did today:**

+- Fix the known bug yesterday. => The contract will record the amount of ETH only and the amount of USD will be calculated based on the current price of ETH.
+- Add more tests for the `Staking` contract.
+- start to work on the chainlink `automation` once someone submit the evidence.

+---

+### 2024/9/22

+**What I did today:**